Probing Neutral Triple Gauge Couplings via $ZZ$ Production at $e^+e^-$ Colliders with Machine Learning: Probing Couplings at Colliders

-It is evident that the sensitivity reaches for the nTGC new physics scales derived by the present study are significantly stronger than those reported in Ref.\,\cite{Ellis:2020ljj}.\ The current improvement is primarily attributable to the utilization of the fully differential angular distribution $f^1_\Omega$ incorporating all angular variables $(\theta,\,\theta_a,\,\phi_a,\,\theta_b^{},\phi_b^{})$, combined with machine learning classification algorithms that efficiently discriminate the nTGC signal from SM backgrounds.\ Specifically, the sensitivity reaches for the new physics scale $\Lambda_{\tilde{B}W}^{}$ established by the present study exhibit an enhancement of $(13.4\!-\!57.8)\%$ as compared to the previous bounds of Ref.\,\cite{Ellis:2020ljj}.\ The smallest improvement of 13.4\% occurs for $\Lambda^{\text{tot},5\sigma}_{\tilde{B}W}$ in the unpolarized case at the collider energy $\sqrt{s\,}\!=\!0.25\,$TeV, whereas the largest improvement of 57.8\% is achieved for $\Lambda^{\text{tot},5\sigma}_{\tilde{B}W}$ in the unpolarized case at the collider energy $\sqrt{s\,}\!=\!5\,$TeV.
+As shown in Table\,\ref{tab:12}, it is evident that the sensitivity reaches for the nTGC new physics scales estimated in the present study are stronger than those reported in Ref.\,\cite{Ellis:2020ljj}.\ The current improvement is primarily attributable to the full use of the differential angular distribution $f^1_\Omega$ incorporating all angular variables $(\theta,\,\theta_a,\,\phi_a,\,\theta_b^{},\phi_b^{})$, combined with machine learning classification algorithms that efficiently distinguish between the nTGC signals and SM backgrounds.\ For instance, the sensitivity reaches for the new physics scale $\Lambda_{\!\tilde{B}W}^{}$ estimated in the present study exhibit an enhancement up to 21\% (18\%) as compared to the previous bounds of Ref.\,\cite{Ellis:2020ljj} for the unpolarized (polarized) $e^\mp$ beams.\ The largest improvement of 21\% (18\%) is achieved for $\Lambda^{\text{tot},2\sigma}_{\!\tilde{B}W}$ in the unpolarized (polarized) case at the collision energy $\sqrt{s\,}\!=\!3\,$TeV.

-The present sensitivity reaches for the nTGC form factors also surpass the previous reaches found in Ref.\,\cite{newformfactor}.\ For instance, we find that the sensitivity reaches for the nTGC form factors exhibit enhancements of about $(44.1\!-\!84.7)\%$ as compared to the reaches found in \cite{newformfactor}.\ The minimal improvement of 44.1\% is realized for the unpolarized limit of $|f_5^\gamma|_{5\sigma}$ at the collider energy $\sqrt{s\,}\!=\!0.25\,$TeV, whereas the most significant enhancement of 84.7\% is achieved for $|f_5^\gamma|_{5\sigma}$ in the unpolarized case at the collider energy $\sqrt{s\,}\!=\!5\,$TeV.
+As shown in Table\,\ref{tab:13}, the present sensitivity reaches on the nTGC form factors also surpass the previous reaches found in Ref.\,\cite{newformfactor}.\ For instance, we find that the sensitivity reaches on the nTGC form factors exhibit enhancements of about $(17\!-\!51)\%$ as compared to the reaches found in Ref.\,\cite{newformfactor}.\ The minimal improvement of 17\% is realized for the sensitivity bounds on $|f_5^\gamma|$ in the polarized case at the collision energy $\sqrt{s\,}\!=\!250\,$GeV, whereas the most significant enhancement of 51\% is achieved for $|f_5^\gamma|$ in the unpolarized case at the collision energy $\sqrt{s\,}\!=\!3\,$TeV.\ We also see that using the polarized $e^\mp$ beams the sensitivity reaches on $f_5^{\ga}$ ($h_3^Z$) can be increased by about 51\%\,(15\%) at the collision energy $\sqrt{s\,}\!=\!250\,$GeV, and by about 10\%\,(18\%) at the collision energy $\sqrt{s\,}\!=\!3\,$TeV.